Mahatma Gandhi: Europeans, Indians and Africans

 Gandhi focused his attention on Indians and Africans while he was in South Africa.
-He initially was not interested in politics.
-This changed, however, after he was discriminated against and bullied, such as by being thrown out of a train coach because of his skin colour by a white train official.
+Initially, Gandhi was not interested in politics, but this changed after he was discriminated against and bullied, such as by being thrown out of a train coach due to his skin colour by a white train official.
 After several such incidents with Whites in South Africa, Gandhi's thinking and focus changed, and he felt he must resist this and fight for rights.
-He entered politics by forming the Natal Indian Congress.
-According to Ashwin Desai and Goolam Vahed, Gandhi's views on racism are contentious in some cases, but that changed afterward.
-Gandhi suffered persecution from the beginning in South Africa.
-Like with other coloured people, white officials denied him his rights, and the press and those in the streets bullied and called him a "parasite", "semi-barbarous", "canker", "squalid coolie", "yellow man", and other epithets.
-People would spit on him as an expression of racial hate.
+Gandhi entered politics by forming the Natal Indian Congress.
+According to Ashwin Desai and Goolam Vahed, Gandhi's views on racism are contentious in some cases.
+He suffered persecution from the beginning in South Africa.
+Like with other coloured people, white officials denied Gandhi his rights, and the press and those in the streets bullied and called Gandhi a "parasite", "semi-barbarous", "canker", "squalid coolie", "yellow man", and other epithets.
+People would even spit on him as an expression of racial hate.

 While in South Africa, Gandhi focused on the racial persecution of Indians before he started to focus on racism against Africans.
-In some cases, state Desai and Vahed, his behaviour was one of being a willing part of racial stereotyping and African exploitation.
-During a speech in September 1896, Gandhi complained that the whites in the British colony of South Africa were "degrading the Indian to the level of a raw Kaffir".
+In some cases, state Desai and Vahed, Gandhi's behaviour was one of being a willing part of racial stereotyping and African exploitation.
+During a speech in September 1896, Gandhi complained that the whites in the British colony of South Africa were "degrading the Indian to the level of a raw Kaffir."
 Scholars cite it as an example of evidence that Gandhi at that time thought of Indians and black South Africans differently.
-As another example given by Herman, Gandhi, at age 24, prepared a legal brief for the Natal Assembly in 1895, seeking voting rights for Indians.
-Gandhi cited race history and European Orientalists' opinions that "Anglo-Saxons and Indians are sprung from the same Aryan stock or rather the Indo-European peoples", and argued that Indians should not be grouped with the Africans.
+As another example given by Herman, Gandhi, at the age of 24, prepared a legal brief for the Natal Assembly in 1895, seeking voting rights for Indians.
+Gandhi cited race history and European Orientalists' opinions that "Anglo-Saxons and Indians are sprung from the same Aryan stock or rather the Indo-European peoples" and argued that Indians should not be grouped with the Africans.